 Can anyone join the Gathering I host?

 This is up to you.
 You can host a closed Gathering with an invited circle of friends, family, or colleagues, or you can open your Gathering to people in your community or beyond, if hosting online.
-We provide support for this in the orientation and training.
+We provide guidance about this in the training.

 Where should I host my Gathering?

-Gatherings take place online and in homes, workplaces, spiritual organizations, libraries, parks, and by the beach!
-You choose where to host your Gathering so that it sets the stage for the vibrant and engaging dynamic you want.
+Grateful Gatherings take place online and in homes, workplaces, spiritual organizations, libraries, parks, and by the beach!
+You choose where to host your Gathering so that it sets the stage for the vibrant and engaging dynamic you want to create.
 It’s also fine to rotate your location.

 Do I figure out the monthly agenda on my own?

-We provide robust resources every month and offer a lot of guidance and suggestions for your agenda, but we encourage you to host your Gathering in the way that is most energizing and joyful for you and your participants.
+We provide robust monthly resources and suggestions for your agenda.
+We also encourage you to host your Gathering in the way that is most energizing and joyful for you and your participants.

 Are there facilitation guidelines and support systems in place?

 Yes!
-In addition to the four-session orientation and training, we provide ongoing resources for all hosts, including facilitation strategies, tips for navigating difficult conversations, and easy interaction with the Grateful Living team and other hosts.
+The training includes facilitation principles and strategies, and we share a set of group norms and expectations with all registered participants.
+In addition to the training, we provide ongoing resources for all hosts, including a monthly facilitation guide, quarterly host meetings, and easy interaction with the Grateful Living team and other hosts.

 What are the training sessions like?